 Company | Profile

 Formed in 2014 when Ari Emanuel and Patrick Whitesell merged their Hollywood talent agency, WME, with the sports and marketing empire IMG, WME-IMG sits at the center of the increasingly convergent worlds of entertainment, sports, and fashion.
-The Beverly Hills-based company represents stars such as Matt Damon and Oprah, as well as owns and operates major live events such as Wimbledon, New York Fashion Week, Professional Bull Riding and the mixed-martial-arts league Ultimate Fight Championship (which it bought in 2016 for $4 billion, along with other investors).
+The Beverly Hills-based company represents stars such as Matt Damon, Oprah, and Adele, as well as owns and operates major live events such as the Miami Open, New York Fashion Week, Professional Bull Riding, and the mixed-martial-arts league Ultimate Fight Championship (which it bought in 2016 for $4 billion, along with other investors).
 The company has grown rapidly since 2014, morphing into a global empire that now owns, as opposed to represents, 50% of its assets.
-EBITDA in 2016 rose to nearly $500 million from $403 million in 2015.
-And in 2016 it received investments of over $300 million from Softbank and Fidelity, and was valued at $5.5 billion.